wnyao/wnyao/README.md

 <div align="center">
   <p>
-    Software engineer and practitioner primarily on environments that are web and cloud-related.
+    Software engineer and practitioner primarily on environments that are web and cloud related.
 Open to learn anything technology.
   </p>
 </div>